MicrosoftDocs/sql-docs/docs/relational-databases/security/tutorial-getting-started-with-always-encrypted-enclaves.md

 ## Step 4: Create a sample database
 In this step, you will create a database with some sample data, which you will encrypt later.

-1. Connect to your SQL Server instance using SSMS.
-2. Create a new database, named ContosoHR.
+1. Using the SSMS instance from the previous step, execute the below statement in a query window to create a new database, named **ContosoHR**.

     ```sql
     CREATE DATABASE [ContosoHR];
     ```

-3. Make sure you are connected to the newly created database.
-Create a new table, named Employees.
+3. Create a new table, named **Employees**.

     ```sql
     USE [ContosoHR];